Tornado outbreak sequence of May 21–26, 2011: El Reno–Piedmont–Guthrie, Oklahoma

 The mesonet station at El Reno recorded a wind gust of 151 mph as the tornado passed by, which set a record for the highest wind speed observed by the Oklahoma Mesonet.
 This was the first EF5 tornado to strike Oklahoma since 1999, when an F5 tornado killed 36 people in and around southern and central parts of the Oklahoma City metropolitan area.
-Another intense EF3 tornado struck the El Reno area two years later on May 31, 2013, and also struck several storm chasers, three of whom were killed, in addition to a local resident that was following the storm and four other people.
+Another intense EF3 tornado struck the El Reno area two years later on May 31, 2013, leading to 8 fatalities, 3 of whom were storm chasers and one of which was a resident following the storm; the remaining 4 were local residents.
 A QLCS EF3 tornado also struck the town on May 25, 2019, killing two people.

 Chickasha–Blanchard–Newcastle, Oklahoma

-As the tornado that struck El Reno and Piedmont dissipated on the evening of the May 24, a separate supercell thunderstorm produced this violent EF4 tornado further to the south in Grady County.
+As the tornado that struck El Reno and Piedmont dissipated, a separate supercell thunderstorm produced this violent EF4 tornado further to the south in Grady County.

+The tornado touched down along the southwest side of Chickasha as a narrow cone shaped tornado, initially causing EF0 damage to roofs, trees, and fences.
+Continuing northeastward across the south side of town, the tornado reached EF2 strength as it struck a mobile home park, killing one person at that location.
+A car wash, automotive shop, gas station, and car dealership were damaged nearby.
+Several apartment buildings and a strip mall sustained major structural damage as the tornado exited town.
+The tornado destroyed outbuildings, snapped trees, and tossed farming equipment as it crossed US 62 east of town.
+After crossing the highway, the tornado began to rapidly grow in size and intensity, reaching EF3 strength as homes lost their exterior walls and trees were debarked nearby.
+Several metal buildings and homes were destroyed at EF2 to EF3 strength along the south side of Friend Road.

+The tornado crossed the road and became large and wedge-shaped, reaching EF4 intensity, scouring the ground to bare soil, debarking trees, and leveling homes, one of which was reduced to a bare slab (though this home was nailed rather than bolted to its foundation).
+Several vehicles were thrown hundreds of yards nearby, including an SUV that was carried 300 yd and crumpled into a ball.

 Severe ground scouring in the front lawn of a residence in northern Blanchard.
 All grass and 2 to 4 in of topsoil was removed.